FirtusCahi/Xbox360torrent-marketplace/README.md

 1. **Game Distribution** — Downloading games you do not own is illegal in most countries.
 Only download games you already own physical copies of (format shifting/backup).
 2. **Console Modding** — Modifying your Xbox 360 console voids any warranty and may violate terms of service.
 JTAG/RGH modifications are for educational and backup purposes only.
-3. **XEX Development** — Creating homebrew for Xbox 360 requires either a licensed XDK or the open-source devkitPPC toolchain.
+3. **XEX Development** — Creating homebrew for Xbox 360 requires either a licensed XDK or Xenon Toolchain + libXenon / free60 toolchain (open source).
 Distributing XDK-compiled software may violate Microsoft's EULA.

 ---